Baqend/guide/src/index.md

 Another way to login or register is via a 'Sign in with' - 'Google' or 'Facebook' button.
 In general any OAuth provider can be used to authenticate and authorise a user.
 As of now, Baqend supports five providers.

+### Setup
 To set them up, you need to register your applications on the provider's website.
 The provider generates a client ID and a client secret.
 You can find them on the provider's website after registration.
 There is also a text field where you need to add a redirect URL.
-Add `https://APP_NAME.baqend.com/v1/db/User/PROVIDER` (with *APP_NAME* and *PROVIDER* substituted) and copy the client ID and client secret into the settings page of the dashboard.
+Add `https://[APP_NAME]-bq.global.ssl.fastly.net/v1/db/User/[PROVIDER]` (with *APP_NAME* and *PROVIDER* substituted) and copy the client ID and client secret into the settings page of the dashboard.

-On the client side, trigger `DB.User.loginWithGoogle(clientID [, options])` to start the OAuth login process.
-The call opens a new window showing the provider-specific login page.
-To work despite popup blockers the call needs to be made on response to a user interaction, e.g. after a click on the sign-in button.
-Similarly to a register or a login call, a promise is returned that completes with the logged-in user.

  <table class="table">
     <tr>